BoosterTech/BoosterTech/README.md

 # Hello, name is Dariusz Podczasik! 👋
-I'm a passionate **Front-End Developer** and **Embedded Systems Enthusiast** based in Ireland.
+I'm a passionate **Front-End Developer<React/>** based in Ireland.
 I enjoy creating dynamic and responsive web application.

 ## 🚀 About Me
 - 🔭 I’m currently working on improving my React skills and learning TypeScript.